 Having originally been patented in 1877, the electrodynamic speaker is a holdover from the 19th century still surviving in our 21st-century products.
 Being one of the only two smartphone functions not having transitioned to solid-state technology, it is responsible for the lacklustre audio performance ubiquitously decried by users.
 USound has developed its MicroSound MEMS platform to address that issue, and bring back a positive audio experience to the mobile world with numerous application possibilities.

 USound’s base technology relies on piezoelectricity.
-Crystals exhibiting this characteristics, such as PZT (lead zirconate titanate), extend or shrink when an electric field is applied across its electrodes.
+Crystals exhibiting these characteristics, such as PZT (lead zirconate titanate), extend or shrink when an electric field is applied across its electrodes.

 Using multiple cantilevers creates a translation, pushing a piston up and down.
 This replaces the traditional coil moving in a magnetic field as found in conventional speakers.

 Finally, mounting a membrane and a plate closes the acoustic shortcut and increase the effective area, thus enabling the sound generation.

 MEMS technology enables the repeatable production of intelligent miniaturised devices.

 This feature combination opens the door for new use cases.